Are you feeling under pressure and like there’s too much to do? Do you find yourself procrastinating over tasks?

-Take time out and physically remove yourself from the situation.
-This will allow you the space and time needed to gain perspective on what is going on.
+Taking time out and physically removing yourself from the situation will allow you the space and time needed to gain perspective on the situation.

 It can be as simple as taking a walk, reading a magazine or watching TV – do something where your mind is completely taken off the tasks at hand.

-You’ll quickly notice a shift and start to feel calm.
+You’ll quickly notice a shift and start to feel calmer.
 And as you do something different, your unconscious mind will be operating in the background, helping you to come up with great solutions.

 Write your thoughts down about feeling overwhelmed – don’t worry about censoring them, just let them flow.
 This will help you get all of the chatter out of your head and onto paper – freeing your mind for calmness.

-It will also act as a filter to show you exactly what you’re saying to yourself.
-Seeing it in black and white will help you reflect on what’s causing the overwhelm and gain perspective on what’s really happening.
+It will also act as a filter to show you exactly what you’re thinking to yourself.
+Seeing it in black and white will help you reflect on what’s causing the overwhelm and gain some perspective on the situation.

 By recognising why and where you’re feeling overwhelmed, you can start to work out a plan of action to move forward.

-Put together lists from all the information you’ve downloaded.
+Put together lists from all the information you’ve written down.
 Use your preferred format whether that’s a to-do list or a mind map – the idea is to have something structured that you can refer to and organise later.

 From your list, identifying the items, you can say “no” to – this exercise alone will free up your time and headspace dramatically.